paulosabaini/paulosabaini/README.md

 Ciao 👋

 I’m Paulo, a Mobile developer with a passion for creating native and cross-platform apps using Kotlin and Flutter.
-I have experience working on projects for various sectors, such as banking, telecom, and coffee.
+I have experience working on projects for various sectors, such as finance, telecom, and coffee.
 I’m always eager to learn new technologies and improve my skills.

-I enjoy reading books, listening to rock and roll music, cooking delicious meals, watching movies, learning new things, and playing video games in my spare time.
+I enjoy reading books, listening to rock music, baking, cooking, watching movies and tv shows, learning new things, and practicing sports.
 I have Italian roots and I’m fascinated by the culture and history of Italy.

 <br>